The T-Test is a simple running test of agility, involving forward, lateral, and backward movements, appropriate to a wide range of sports.

-- purpose: the T-Test is a test of agility for athletes, and includes forward, lateral, and backward running.
+purpose: the T-Test is a test of agility for athletes, and includes forward, lateral, and backwards running.

 |Males (seconds)||Females (seconds)|